RVshare.com

 • Mileage: The most direct route is 87.9 miles

-• Fun Fact: The water used in the San Francisco Bay Area comes from Yosemite National Park.
+• Fun fact: The water used in the San Francisco Bay Area comes from Yosemite National Park.

-Top RV Rentals in San Francisco, California
+Top RV Rentals Near San Francisco, California

-Nearby National Parks
+National Parks

 San Francisco Maritime National Historical Park